rails/rails/guides/source/active_record_querying.md

 Selecting Specific Fields
 -------------------------

-By default, `Model.find` selects all the fields from the result set using +select *+.
+By default, `Model.find` selects all the fields from the result set using `select *`.

-To select only a subset of fields from the result set, you can specify the subset via the +select+ method.
+To select only a subset of fields from the result set, you can specify the subset via the `select` method.

-NOTE: If the +select+ method is used, all the returning objects will be "read only":#readonly-objects.
+NOTE: If the `select` method is used, all the returning objects will be "read only":#readonly-objects.

 <br />

-For example, to select only +viewable_by+ and +locked+ columns:
+For example, to select only `viewable_by` and `locked` columns:

 ```ruby
 Client.select("viewable_by, locked")